 John's Story

 John joined Watsi on November 21st, 2015.
-Eight years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-John's most recent donation supported Noelanie, a four-year-old girl from Haiti, to fund life-altering heart surgery.
+Nine years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+John's most recent donation supported Maria, a one-month-old baby girl from Haiti, to fund hydrocephalus surgery.

 Impact